 Grizzly bear pepper spray: Proven to save lives

-Here’s something else to remember: That recent article published on SecretsofSurvival.com about the top 3 non-lethal weapons of self defense.
-We covered pepper spray that is highly concentrated and a proven bear deterrent (you can use it on dogs, wolves, and other wildlife also.
+Here’s something else to remember: This article (also published on SecretsofSurvival.com) about the top 3 non-lethal weapons of self defense.
+It talks about pepper spray that is highly concentrated and a proven bear deterrent – you can use it on dogs, wolves, and other wildlife also.
 (We also have another longer article about the best self defense weapons that you might want to take a look at)

 A Sept.
 2015 article in National Geographic is an eye-opener and shows just how many lives have been saved by bear pepper spray when people have had encounters with bears.
 Bear pepper spray has been proven in countless situations.